How to Improve Your Credit Score

 If you are shopping for a large purchase that will be financed, such as a house or a vehicle, do this in a short time period.
 When shopping for rates on a large purchase, multiple inquiries from similar creditors in a short time frame will not have as much of a negative impact on your score as if you apply for credit over several weeks with multiple lenders.
 It is worth the time to gather your financial information and shop for rates in a short timeframe.

-Finally, have open and honest discussions with your lender regarding your credit.
+Have open and honest discussions with your lender regarding your credit.
 This will not have any impact on your credit score, but will go a long way in establishing a long term relationship with your lender.